The old world of the consumer goods industry – and what was so good about it

 Prof. Roll & Pastuch – Management Consultants has extensive project experience in diverse consumer goods categories, such as food, cosmetics, sporting goods, wearables, writing instruments, furniture, consumer electronics, domestic appliances and kitchen accessories.

-We know the structures, challenges, sales channels and have extensive strategic and operational experience in the areas of pricing, marketing as well as sales.
+We know the structures, challenges, sales channels and have extensive strategic and operational experience in the areas of pricing, sales and strategy.

 It is clear from the challenges described that change must be mastered.
 Roll & Pastuch helps companies to adapt their sales structures to these challenges and thus be there for consumers at the relevant touch points.